shimaore/well-groomed-feast/middleware/setup.coffee.md

 =============

 Asks for a new PIN.
-Promise resolves into the new PIN or rejects.
+Promise resolves into the new PIN or `null`.

       ctx.get_new_pin = (o={}) ->
         o.var_name ?= 'new_pin'